A Pennsylvania-based research, organizing, and networking center for the grassroots environmental justice movement.

 On January 21, 2013, Peters Township (Washington County) passed an ordinance requiring continuous monitoring of mercury and dioxins from crematoria, as well as regulating a few other pollutants.
 See articles on this here and here.

-Pennsylvania's Air Pollution Control Act includes a section that was incorporated in state law as 35 P.S.
-4012 -- a statute that specifically allows local governments in the state to have stricter air pollution laws than the state or federal clean air laws.
-We're taking advantage of this to create strong local air pollution laws that create levels of accountability that air polluting corporations will not want to operate under.
+Pennsylvania’s Air Pollution Control Act includes a section that was incorporated in state law as 35 P.S.
+4012 — a statute that specifically allows local governments in the state to have stricter air pollution laws than the state or federal clean air laws.
+We’re making use of this to create strong local air pollution laws that create levels of accountability that air polluting corporations will not want to operate under.
 We hope to see these sorts of laws used in other states, where legally possible.

-We now plan to use these types of ordinances to protect communities from other types of polluting industries such as coal facilities, ethanol biorefineries and incinerators.
-We'd like to see mercury and dioxin emissions regulated for landfill gas burners, as they are worse emitters than coal plants and trash incinerators, respectively.
-For larger industrial facilities like the many coal and ethanol plants planned for our state, we hope to see our more comprehensive version used -- one which covers about 30 pollutants.
+These types of ordinances can protect communities from other types of polluting industries such as coal facilities, ethanol biorefineries and incinerators.
+We’d even like to see mercury and dioxin emissions regulated for landfill gas burners, as they are worse emitters than coal plants and trash incinerators, respectively.

-Last year (through our public comments, not local laws), we managed to get the Sun Oil refinery in Philadelphia to become the first oil refinery in the U.S. to be required to use Continuous Emissions Monitors (CEMs) for measuring particulate matter emissions.
+Through our public comments (not local laws) we managed to get the oil refinery in Philadelphia to become the first oil refinery in the U.S. to be required to use Continuous Emissions Monitors (CEMs) for measuring particulate matter emissions.

 We’re tired of seeing corporations insist that their emissions are somehow “acceptable” or “safe” without even doing the continuous monitoring necessary to know what they’re putting into our air.
 There are now over 30 chemicals that can be monitored on a continuous basis.
 These continuous emissions monitoring systems are being tested and verified by EPA.
 See www.ejnet.org/toxics/cems/ for links to resources on this.